michael-fa/thaw-modloader/readme.md

 Modding support and API
 -------------

-Beside loading mods, it will soon have build-in debugging functions.
+Besides loading mods, it will soon have build-in debugging functions.
 Also, this mod loader is a part of my soon-to-be-announced modding API for THAW.

 > **Planned features for modding API:**